localsite/localsite-delete/info/data/datacommons.md

 	npm start

+Note that the development build is not optimized.
+To create a production build, use:

+	npm run build.

 <!--
 You'll briefly see the DataCommons.org header when refreshing, then a "Failed to compile" occurs with a long list starting with the following: